djrobstep/migra/README.md

     $ pip install migra[pg]

-    ## Python Code
+## In python

 Here's how the migra command is implemented under the hood (with a few irrelevant lines removed).

 As you can see, it's pretty simple (`S` here is a context manager that creates a database session from a database URL).

     from migra import Migration
     from sqlbag import S

     with S(args.dburl_from) as s0, S(args.dburl_target) as s1:
         m = Migration(s0, s1)

         if args.unsafe:
             m.set_safety(False)

         m.add_all_changes()
         print(m.sql)

 Here the code just opens connections to both databases for the Migration object to analyse. `m.add_all_changes()` generates the SQL statements for the changes required, and adds to the migration object's list of pending changes.
 The necessary SQL is now available as a property.

 ## Contributing